When referencing William & Mary

 Capitalize when referring to the group of academic units (also known as the Faculty of Arts & Sciences)

-Include a student’s or alumnus’ class year after his or her name.
+Include a student’s or alumnus’ class year after their name.

 - Jon Stewart ’84